zb3/gnome-gamma-tool/README.md

 A command-line tool that let's you change gamma, contrast and brightness in GNOME and Cinnamon in a persistent manner by creating a color profile with the VCGT table.

 ## Disclaimer
 **This only works with GNOME and Cinnamon**.
-Tested on Fedora 36 with GNOME 42 and Cinnamon, it might not work with older/newer versions, albeit profiles already generated should continue to work.
+Tested on Fedora with GNOME 42-48 and Cinnamon, it might not work with older/newer versions, albeit profiles already generated should continue to work.

 This is rather hacky, color profiles were not meant to be used like that.
 But I think the use case is rare enough to justify this.
 After all, if your monitor doesn't let you change the gamma, isn't that a problem with the monitor?

 See [How it works](#how-it-works) for a more detailed description.

+**Note:** it's not possible to change the screen saturation or hue (due to VCGT limitations), but you can try using [gnome-saturation-extension](https://github.com/zb3/gnome-saturation-extension) (which has its drawbacks though).

 ## Usage
 There's no need to install this, just clone this repository: